kephothoX/MedPal/README.md

 ![Project structure](project_structure.png)

-## Replace this .ENV vaiables with your own
+## Replace this .ENV variables with your own

 ```